Does the soap have a rancid smell?

 Does it liberate microplastics?

-There are different studies about microplastic releases,
+There are different studies on microplastic releases,

 most of these studies show that the fishing nets abandoned in the ocean have a more significant potential for breakdown, which will realize microplastics in the sea.